mojodojo101/mojo_blog/bofs/vulnserver/trun.md

 To recap we need;
 1. "Trun ." to trigger the exploit. (total length 6)
 2. 2006 bytes of random chars which are not 0s (total length 2012)
-3. Now our EIP which will be 0x625011af reversed since windows uses little endian for everything but Networking -> 0xaf115062
+3. EIP, which will be 0x625011af reversed since windows uses little endian for everything but Networking -> 0xaf115062
 4. Some NOP aka 0x90 to give our exploit space on the stack